martinphellwig/ts_data/site/articles/modi_vivendi.rst

 ignored it.
 To make sure if prepping is at all justified I researched into the frequency of circumstances where being prepared is a considerable advantage, which of course lead to storm and floods.
-The 'of course' part is that during that time in the UK, all there was on the news where the storm and floods of 2014 and how this affected people, like having no electricity and needing to leave their homes.
+The 'of course' part is that during the time of writing the article, all there was on the news where in the UK where about the storm and floods of 2014 and how this affected people, like having no electricity and needing to leave their homes.

 After doing the research I wrote another page called `risk scenario`_ and put my research data under there, which was a list of floods and storms of the last 40